timjansen/hanson/README.md

 * Comments use JavaScript syntax (//, /**/).
 * Multi-line strings are triple-quoted like in Python: they start and end with """.
 * Property names do not require quotes if they are valid JavaScript identifiers.
+* Commas after the last list element or property will be ignored.
 * Every JSON string is valid HanSON.
 * HanSON can easily be converted to real JSON.